 Child Care Resource & Referral of Clackamas County

 Child Care Resource & Referral (CCR&R) of Clackamas County supports high-quality child care throughout our region.
 We offer professional development, training and technical support to child care providers.
-Our team provides additional support that helps child care services earn licenses, inclusion on the Oregon Registry Online (ORO), and quality ratings in the state’s Spark program.
+Our team provides additional support to help child care services earn licenses, navigate myORO (Oregon Registry Online) and achieve quality ratings through Oregon’s Spark program.

 Child care in Clackamas County is in high demand; learn more about the benefits of becoming a child care provider.